 From El Salvador – A shuttle may be the easiest option, but it won’t be fun.
 The most popular company is Gekko Explorer and the journey takes 11 hours.
-Times are available on their website and can also be paid online with paypal.
+It was super cramped and uncomfortable the entire way.
+Times are available on their website and you can pay online with PayPal.
 Read about our shuttle experience here.

-Consider doing some research to take chicken buses, however from our impression the journey would take 2 days with a lay over in San Miguel, El Salvador.
-Or, take the comfortable Tica bus (coach style bus company) from San Salvador to Managua.
+The third option is to take the comfortable Tica bus (coach style bus company) from San Salvador to Managua.
 Times are available on their website here.
-Once in Managua the chicken bus to Leon leaves every 30 minutes, they take 1.5 hours and cost $2 USD.
+Once in Managua you would need to get the chicken bus to Leon which leaves every 30 minutes, they take 1.5 hours and cost $2 USD.

 Cost – The shuttle costs $30 USD and the Tica bus is $50 USD